brainsum/filefield_sources_jsonapi/README.md

     }

-After that you can use can set for 'Thumbnail URL attribute path':
+After that you can set for 'Thumbnail URL attribute path':
 - for files (in examples #2 Getting images from managed files):

       data->attributes->thumbnail_url